raspberrypilearning/c3-wolfram-magic-8-ball/en/step_4.md

 Dynamic[Text[answer]]
 ```

-In order to get a new response, you need to type a new question into the `InputField` and press the button.
+To get a new response, the user needs to type a new question into the `InputField` and press the button.

  --- /task ---

-Congratulations, you have made a smart Magic Eight Ball, that's sensitive to your feelings!
+Congratulations, you have made a smart Magic 8 Ball, which takes the user's feelings into account!